rafinahmed7/rafinahmed7/README.md

 - JavaScript and modern frameworks

 🌱 Learning Goals:
-1.Become proficient in front-end development 2.Contribute to open-source projects
+- Become proficient in front-end development
+- Contribute to open-source projects
-3.Build and deploy my personal projects
+- Build and deploy my personal projects

 💬 Connect with me:
-1. E-mail: rafinahmed668@gmail.com
+- E-mail: rafinahmed668@gmail.com
-2.Follow my journey on YouTube at CodeHunter BD
+- Follow my journey on YouTube at CodeHunter BD
-3.Feel free to reach out if you're interested in collaboration or just want to chat about coding!
+- Feel free to reach out if you're interested in collaboration or just want to chat about coding!

 Skills:  JS / HTML / CSS
 - 🔭 I’m currently working on this page.